A closed-form filter for binary time series: Filtering, prediction and smoothing

-for every time $t$, with parameters $\bgamma_{t\mid t}$, $\bGamma_{t\mid t}$, $\bgamma_{t\mid t-1}$ and $\bGamma_{t\mid t-1}$, defined as in Theorem \ref{teo1}. \end{Corollary} Hence, the evaluation of probabilities of future events is possible via explicit calculations after marginalizing out analytically the predictive distribution of the states.
-As is clear from \eqref{eq11}, this approach requires the calculation of Gaussian cumulative distribution functions whose dimension increases with $t$ and $m$.
-Efficient evaluation of these integrals is possible for small-to-moderate $t$ and $m$ via recent minimax tilting \citep{botev_2017}.
-However, these methods are impractical when $t$ and $m$ are large.
-In Section \ref{sec.4}, we develop new Monte Carlo methods based on independent samples and sequential Monte Carlo strategies to overcome this issue and allow scalable inference exploiting Theorem \ref{teo1} to improve current solutions.
+for every time $t$, with parameters $\bgamma_{t\mid t}$, $\bGamma_{t\mid t}$, $\bgamma_{t\mid t-1}$ and $\bGamma_{t\mid t-1}$, defined as in Theorem \ref{teo1}. \end{Corollary} Hence, the evaluation of probabilities of future events is possible via explicit calculations after marginalizing out analytically the states with respect to their predictive density.
+As is clear from \eqref{eq11}, this requires the calculation of Gaussian cumulative distribution functions whose dimension increases with $t$ and $m$.
+Efficient evaluation of such integrals is possible for small-to-moderate $t$ and $m$ via recent methods \citep{botev_2017}, but this solution is impractical for large $t$ and $m$, as seen in Table~\ref{table1}.
+In Sect.~\ref{sec.4}, we develop novel Monte Carlo strategies to address this issue and enhance scalability.
+This is done by exploiting Theorem \ref{teo1} to improve current solutions.

-\subsection{Smoothing Distribution}
+\subsection{Smoothing distribution}

-We now turn our focus to the smoothing distribution.
-In this case, the whole data $\by_{1:n}$ are available and the interest is on the distribution of either the whole sequence of the states $\btheta_{1:n}$ or a subset of it, given $\by_{1:n}$.
-Theorem \ref{thm:JointSmoothing} shows that also the smoothing distribution $p(\btheta_{1:n} \mid \by_{1:n})$ belongs to the \textsc{sun} family, and direct consequences of such a result, involving marginal smoothing and marginal likelihoods are reported in Corollaries \ref{cor:MarginalSmoothing} and \ref{cor:MarginalLikelihood}, respectively.
+We now consider smoothing distributions.
+In this case, the focus is on the distribution of the entire states' sequence $\btheta_{1:n}$, or a subset of it, given all data $\by_{1:n}$.
+Theorem \ref{thm:JointSmoothing} shows that also the smoothing density $p(\btheta_{1:n} \mid \by_{1:n})$ belongs to the \textsc{sun} family.
+Direct consequences of this result, involving marginal smoothing and marginal likelihoods are reported in Corollaries \ref{cor:MarginalSmoothing} and \ref{cor:MarginalLikelihood}.